The second Redheugh Bridge

 Tyne And Tide - A Celebration Of The River Tyne.
 David Archer.
 2003

-Several old bridges on the Tyne are no longer there having been either swept away by the Tyne in flood or replaced when they were inadequate for the increased traffic or because they obstructed river navigation or even just outlived their usefulness by being too costly to repair.
+Several old bridges on the Tyne are no longer there having been either swept away by the Tyne in flood or replaced when they were inadequate for the increased traffic or because they obstructed river navigbation or even just outlived their usefulness by being too costly to repair.

 The Roman bridges, including one near Corbridge, probably had a long life and when they were eventually beyond repair were replaced by ford or ferry.
 The medieval period saw some bridge building, including a bridge at Chipchase on the North Tyne for which no details are available, as the necessary skills were re-discovered, but the eighteenth century was when bridge building began in earnest.
-Floods claimed all but one of the Tyne's bridges in 1771 but rebuiding took place and the Victorian era saw the second wave of bridge building and replacement of more old bridges.
+Floods claimed all but one of the Tyne's bridges in 1771 but rebuilding took place and the Victorian era saw the second wave of bridge building and replacement of more old bridges.
 Some early wooden rail bridges needed replacing too.

 In the twentieth century new bridges replaced old once again, and it seems likely that this pattern will contiuue with only those bridges having listed status for engineering of historical merit will ultimately survive.
 Repairs to our older bridges are very costly and closure for repair causes enormous disruption to traffic so that a new bridge will probably be increasingly seen as a better solution.
 This section looks at some of the old bridges and the reasons for their demise.
+Pictured below are the second Redheugh Bridge, the original Featherstone Footbridge, and the old Tarset Tyne Bridge.

-Former Bridges - approximate dates
+Former Bridges-approximate dates

 Roman bridge at Newcastle - 122AD.